 The St. Lawrence Co-operative Day Care Centre Inc. ("the Centre") is a parent co-operative licensed under the Provincial Child Care and Early Years Act, 2014 (CCEYA) and has been in operation since 1979.
-The Centre provides quality child care for infants/toddlers 0 month to 2.5 years, preschool children 2.5 years to 4 years and school age children aged 4 to 10 years.
+The Centre provides quality child care for infants/toddlers 0 month to 2.5 years, preschool children 2.5 years to 4 years.
+Kindergarten children 4-5 years of age may be serviced if this offering is provided.
+SLCD participates in the Canada Wide Early Learning & Child Care (CWELCC) System.
 The Centre is open between the hours of 7:30 a.m. and 6:00 p.m., Monday to Friday.
 The Centre is closed on the following statutory holidays:

-New Year's Day Good Friday Easter Monday Victoria Day Canada Day Family Day Civic Holiday Labour Day Thanksgiving Day Christmas Day Boxing Day
+New Year's Day Family Day Good Friday Easter Monday Victoria Day Canada Day Civic Holiday Labour Day Thanksgiving Day Christmas Day Boxing Day

 St. Lawrence is a parent co-operative and as such, parents are required to contribute to the organization throughout the year.
-It is mandatory for parents to attend the Centre's Annual General Members Meeting held each spring.
+It is mandatory for one parent or legal guardian to attend the Centre's Annual General Members Meeting held annually.

-\ Please note: Christmas Eve Day and New Year's Eve Day the Centres close at 2:00 p.m.
+^{} Please note: Christmas Eve and New Year's Eve the Centres close at 2:00 p.m.